By the end of Saturday, three named storms will be intensifying in the Atlantic, forecasters say

 The tropics are increasingly active this weekend — as one might expect in September during hurricane season — with two named storms and one expected to gain a name sometime Saturday.

-In its 8 a.m. advisory on Saturday, the National Hurricane Center said Tropical Storm Florence, which had weakened a bit due to wind shear, is rebounding as predicted.
-Maximum sustained winds are currently at 65 mph and the storm is moving west at 9 mph southeast of Bermuda.
+In its 2 p.m. advisory on Saturday, the National Hurricane Center said Tropical Storm Florence, which had weakened a bit due to wind shear, continues to rebound as predicted.
+Maximum sustained winds are currently at 65 mph and the storm is moving west at 7 mph southeast of Bermuda.
 Conditions are such that Florence “is expected to become a major hurricane again early next week,” the center said.

 Florence is still not expected to be a threat to South Florida, but with potential winds of 145 mph sometime Thursday, residents of the Carolinas ought to watch its movement closely over the next few days.

-Note: UPDATE: The National Weather Service reported a funnel cloud in the Homestead area amid strong storms at 4:30 p.m.
-Saturday and issued an advisory through 5:15 p.m.
-The storm is not related to the systems in the Atlantic.